Bonn93/hipchat-docker-infra/README.md

 # Overview
 A collection of scripts and docker builds to create the infrastructure required for HipChat Datacenter ( Redis, Postgres, NFS, HAPRoxy )

 Note this is not for production.
 Only tested via MacOS and using VMWare Fusion to run Hipchat DC Nodes.
+I've only tested this on MacOS, however it should work just fine on a generic linux/docker hosts.

 ## init_stack.sh
 Creates the directories needed for docker-compose persistent storage and tests port connectivity.
+* Creates $HOME/dockerdata/blah
+* Copies the NFS Exports cfg to the above nfs_hipchat folder
+* Tests local ports for availability ( can remove this and let docker handle your failures )
+* Builds the HAProxy Container and tags the image locally
+* Runs the docker compose and prints outputs to your shell

 ## del_stack.sh
 Deletes the composed stack but keeps container images + data on volumes.